fugue-project/fugue/README.md

 [![Slack Status](https://img.shields.io/badge/slack-join_chat-white.svg?logo=slack&style=social)](https://join.slack.com/t/fugue-project/shared_invite/zt-jl0pcahu-KdlSOgi~fP50TZWmNxdWYQ)

-### Fugue is a unified framework for distributed computing that lets users execute Python, pandas, and SQL code on Spark and Dask without rewrites.

-Fugue is meant for:
+**Fugue is a unified framework for distributed computing that lets users execute Python, pandas, and SQL code on Spark and Dask without rewrites**.
+It is meant for:

 *   Data scientists/analysts who want to **focus on defining logic rather than worrying about execution**
 *   SQL-lovers wanting to use **SQL to define end-to-end workflows** in pandas, Spark, and Dask